googlevr/gvr-unity-sdk/Cardboard/Prefabs/Prefabs.md

 This section describes the prefabs that are provided by the package.

+## CardboardCamera

+This prefab simply contains an instance of the _%CardboardPreRender_ script and an instance of the _%CardboardPostRender_ script, and a _Camera_ component for each.

+The CardboardPreRender script is drawn before any stereo rendering occurs.
+It's primary job is to clear the full screen, since in VR mode, the stereo cameras don't always fill the entire frame.

+The CardboardPostRender script is more substantial.
+It is the last Camera to draw during Unity's rendering pipeline.
+It's primary purpose is to now manage distortion correction.
+When the new in-Unity distortion method is active, it renders a predistorted mesh with the stereo screen as its texture.
+If the old native C++ distortion method is active, it simply defers this activity to the native plugin.

+Since CardboardPostRender now occurs during the normal Camera rendering phase, any Screen Space Overlay canvases will be drawn on top of it rather than being covered up as in prior versions of the SDK.

+This prefab is bundled in the _CardboardMain_ prefab.
+It is also generated at runtime automatically if one doesn't exist.
+You only need to manually include this in the scene if you are _not_ using _CardboardMain_, and you wish to edit the Camera component's settings in the Unity editor.

 ## CardboardMain

 This prefab is intended to be a drop-in replacement for a normal Unity camera,